biggproject/biggdocs/Modelling.md

 ### Description:

-This function implement a complete generalized pipeline to find the best model among different model families, each one associated with a specific parameter grid, given a input time series and a scoring function.
+This function implements a complete generalized pipeline to find the best model among different model families, each one associated with a specific parameter grid, given an input time series and a scoring function.

 ### Input arguments:
 * _X_data_: <code>timeSeries</code>.
 X time series.
 Training vector of shape (_n_samples_, _n_features_),